MikeBeloborodov/chess_com_pokemon_extension/README.md

 - [Author](#author)

 ## About
-This addon extension hides chat component during the game on [chess.com](chess.com).
+This extension hides chat component during the game on [chess.com](chess.com).

 ## Installation